2009–10 Blackpool F.C. season: Season summary

 Three days later, Ian Holloway's men visited the City Ground to face Nottingham Forest.
 Charlie Adam scored the only goal of the game, nineteen minutes in.

 League Cup action resumed on 22 September, with a visit to Premier League side Stoke City.
 Blackpool were two goals up courtesy of David Vaughan and Billy Clarke, but the Potters fought back to level matters by the 79th minute.
 Tony Pulis' men took the lead for the first time on 80 minutes, before Ben Burgess equalised a minute later.
 Andy Griffin scored what proved to be the winner in injury time.

 Back in the League, on 26 September the Tangerines welcomed Peterborough United to town.
 Jason Euell opened the scoring after three minutes.
-Eight minutes later, Hameur Bouazza opened his account for the club with the second, sealing 'Pool's third consecutive League victory.
+Eight minutes later, Hamer Bouazza opened his account for the club with the second, sealing 'Pool's third consecutive League victory.

 Blackpool travelled to Bristol City three days later, and they suffered their second defeat of the campaign with a 0–2 scoreline.

 Another, heavy defeat followed, at Crystal Palace on 3 October.
 1–4 was the result at Selhurst Park.

 After a fortnight's break, the Tangerines beat Plymouth Argyle 2–0 at Bloomfield Road, with Marcel Seip and David Vaughan finding the net.

 Sheffield United visited the seaside on 20 October, and they returned to Yorkshire pointless after strikes from Marcel Seip, Jason Euell and Charlie Adam gave Blackpool a 3–0 victory.
 The result kept Blackpool in the play-off places and preserved their unbeaten home record.

 The next game saw Blackpool earn a point away to Swansea in a 0–0 draw, a point that would ultimately determine the fate of both teams come the end of the season.
 Seven goals in the next two games saw Blackpool earn a 3–3 draw at Doncaster Rovers and a 4–1 home victory over Scunthorpe United.
 There then followed a slump with the Tangerines earning only one point from the next three games: a defeat away to Reading, a home draw with local rivals Preston North End, and then the first home defeat of the season, against Barnsley.
 A win (3–0 at Middlesbrough), a defeat at Ipswich, and a win at Derby County earned a further six points in the last three games of 2009.